llazzaro/django-scheduler/README.md

 ### SHOW_CANCELLED_OCCURRENCES

-This setting controls the behavior of `Period.classify_occurence`.
-If True, then occurences that have been cancelled will be displayed with a css class of canceled, otherwise they won't appear at all.
+This setting controls the behavior of `Period.classify_occurrence`.If True, then occurences that have been cancelled will be displayed with a css class of canceled, otherwise they won't appear at all.

 Defaults to False